rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 # Scene Release Submission Tutorial

-This is for advanced users who want to easily import new scene releases
+This is for advanced users who want to easily import new scene releases into No-Intro.

-Fill out Game Info and Media Info to the best of your abilities.
-Leave Media Info values blank if the scene release doesn't provide them.
-A new Scene Cart tab becomes enabled.
+When you click the "Scene Release" checkbox, a new Scene Cart tab becomes enabled.
 In order for the script to parse a scene release correctly, you need to select an unmodified Scene Directory with a .nfo file and a .sfv file all present in the original scene directory like this:

 ![image](https://github.com/user-attachments/assets/37391fa5-3391-4ca7-acea-eda274fa1653)